Book Review: Misbehaving by Richard H. Thaler

 Homo Economicus

-Richard sets the tone for the book with the birth of the “Homo Economicus” and also the wit which the rest of the book followed.
+Richard sets the tone for the book with the birth of the “Homo Economicus” and also the wit which the rest of the book follows.
 He says economists have replaced homo sapiens with a fictional creature called the ‘Homo economicus” and continues to shorten this to “Econs”.
-His point is a valid one that Econs have been created by economists to be rational and will always make the best logical decision considering all information available and all alternatives available.
+His point is a valid one: economists have created Econs to be rational and to always make the best logical decision, considering all available information and alternatives.
 However, he argues that: “Humans do a lot of misbehaving and that means the economic models make a lot of bad predictions”.

-The primary reason for adding humans to economic theory is to improve the accuracy of the predictions.
-Still it also makes economics interesting: “Behavioural economics is more interesting and more fun than regular economics.
+The primary reason for incorporating humans into economic theory is to improve prediction accuracy.
+Still, it also makes economics interesting: “Behavioural economics is more interesting and more fun than regular economics.
 It is the un-dismal science”

 However, Richard is at pains to stress that we do not need to throw out everything we know about how economies and markets work.
 But we do need to stop inventing abstract models that describe the behaviour of imaginary Econs and start paying attention to those “supposedly irrelevant factors” (SIFs).